Fair Trade & Sustainable Shoe Brands

 Ethics | Ethical production, organic materials, zero waste

 Best For | Running shoes

 Product Range | Men’s & women’s athletic footwear

 Veja is a leader in eco and ethical production for athletic shoes.
-Veja buys organic and ecologically friendly materials from fair trade family farms in Brazil and the amazon, respecting fair trade standards.
-Based in France, the brand partners with a social charity that helps the disadvantaged reintegrate into society through work.
+Veja buys organic and ecologically-friendly materials from fair trade family farms in Brazil and the Amazon, respecting fair trade standards.
+Based in France, the brand partners with a social charity that helps disadvantaged people reintegrate into society through work.
 Veja tightly controls its production and only produces orders placed six months in advance.
 Veja ships their product worldwide in packaging made of recycled and recyclable cardboard.